Mark Wallace: United Against Nuclear Iran

-Following the implementation of the JCPOA, UANI launched an educational and advocacy campaign calling on international companies to not do business in Iran.
-In the Financial Times Wallace said, "As they get on a plane to Tehran, companies need to have a hard look at the business risk… The risk profile has not fundamentally changed."
+Following the implementation of the JCPOA, UANI launched an educational and advocacy campaign calling on international companies not to do business in Iran.
+In the Financial Times, Wallace said, "As they get on a plane to Tehran, companies need to have a hard look at the business risk… The risk profile has not fundamentally changed."
 In November 2015, UANI published an open letter in the Financial Times signed by dozens of prominent defense and foreign policy experts calling on the global business community to consider the substantial risks of business ties in Iran.
 By July 2016, Politico reported that within the past six months, UANI had sent more than 200 letters to companies exploring or engaged in business in Iran.
 Wallace commented, "We wanted to professionally and thoroughly spread the word ... of the enormous risk still associated with Iran."

 In June 2016, UANI released an open letter signed by high-ranking former government officials and policy experts calling on the Financial Action Task Force (FATF) to keep Iran on its blacklist and "maintain and strengthen counter-measures against Iran" as a threat to the integrity of the international financial system for its rampant money laundering and terrorism financing activities.

 On September 19, 2016, UANI hosted an "Iran Risk Summit," examining the political and economic environment since the signing of the JCPOA.
-The event featured prominent Middle Eastern officials including UAE Ambassador to the U.S. Yousef Al Otaiba, Israeli lawmaker and former Foreign Minister Tzipi Livni, and Bahraini diplomat and former President of the United Nations General Assembly Haya Rashed Al-Khalifa.
+The event featured prominent Middle Eastern officials, including UAE Ambassador to the U.S. Yousef Al Otaiba, Israeli lawmaker and former Foreign Minister Tzipi Livni, and Bahraini diplomat and former President of the United Nations General Assembly Haya Rashed Al-Khalifa.

 In February 2019, Russian Foreign Ministry spokeswoman Maria Zakharova accused UANI of trying to "intimidate Russian business" interests in Iran.
 National Security Advisor of the United States John Bolton consequently came to the defense of UANI, calling attempts by the Russian government to intimidate Wallace and UANI "unacceptable."
 He added, "If President Putin is serious about stabilizing the Middle East, confronting terrorism & preventing a nuclear arms race in the region, he should stand with UANI & against Iran."

 In 2019, Iran added UANI to its list of terrorist organizations.
 The decision was announced by Iran's Foreign Ministry.
 The listing took effect on the day before the International Convention for the Future of Iran, which the UANI helped facilitate.
 Numerous Iranian opposition groups participated.
 It was attended by Secretary of State Mike Pompeo.

-Wallace also serves on the board of advisors of the Nonproliferation Policy Education Center.
+Wallace also is on the board of advisors of the Nonproliferation Policy Education Center.